cmkobel/gBGC/README.md

 ![](https://raw.githubusercontent.com/cmkobel/gBGC/master/log/1_spyo1.png)

+_**Figure 1**: Recombination rate inferred from the core genes of 64 randomly selected S. pyogenes genomes from genbank shown against the GC3 content of each gene.
+Relationship missing._

 This figure shows that either there is no relationship, or something is wrong with the method.
 The problem is that mcorr most often infers that recombination is lacking (close to zero).

 I think the problem is that even though there is recombination, it is hard to infer it from single genes.
 Recombination is measured using linkage-disequilibrium (LD).
 If the sequences are too short (average gene length 1000) means that there is not much LD to measure.
 If we concatenate syntenic genes and inferm recombination from these, we might have enough signal to actually measure recombination.